Thank you to IpsitaC77 for tweaking the banner and recommending the story. You're an amazing artist and friend :)

 His eyes became round like plates.
 "Oh.
 Crap.
 That slipped my mind."

 I looked at him disbelievingly.
 "You're supposed to have perfect recall and an incredibly multi-track mind."

 "Ten trips?"
-I exclaimed, and then shook my head, "Never mind.
+I exclaimed and then shook my head, "Never mind.
 We're getting sidetracked again.
-I need to send Charlie a note – an email.
+I need to send my dad a note—an email.
 Something."

 "Email?
 Here," he pulled out an iPhone from his pocket.